Michael A. Taylor Player Props: Twins vs. Nationals

 Michael A. Taylor At The Plate

-- Taylor has 15 hits, which is tops among Minnesota hitters this season, while batting .242 with five extra-base hits.
+- Taylor leads Minnesota in total hits (15) this season while batting .238 with five extra-base hits.

-- In 18 games played this season, he has gone deep in two of them.
+- In 19 games played this season, he has homered in two of them.

-- In three games this season (16.7%), Taylor has picked up an RBI, including two games with multiple runs batted in.
+- Taylor has driven in a run in three games this season (15.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.